Sequoia Detox Centers

 The duration of opiate withdrawals depends significantly on the severity of the dependence.
 Scientifically we can pinpoint different symptoms of the withdrawal process, but it is hard to verify a specific opiate withdrawal timeline due to the varying factors in usage severity, length, age, and other determining factors.

 Acute withdrawal symptoms are the symptoms you feel after you stop taking a drug.
 Acute withdrawal symptoms tend to be the opposite feelings or emotions of those produced by the drug.
-Acute withdrawal symptoms typically last between 3 and 7 days; however, in some cases, they can persist up to a month.
-Symptoms that last beyond this period are referred to as protracted withdrawal symptoms or sometimes post-acute withdrawal).
+Acute withdrawal symptoms typically last between three and seven days; however, in some cases, they can persist up to a month.
+Symptoms that last beyond this period are referred to as protracted withdrawal symptoms or sometimes post-acute withdrawal.

 Without any medical intervention, withdrawal from opiates can last anywhere from a couple of days to weeks or more as the body cleanses itself of the drugs and goes through various intense withdrawal symptoms.